Criscosmoes/web-sprint-challenge-adding-data-persistence/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain the difference between Relational Databases and SQL.
+  Relational Databases have table based data structure.

 2. Why do tables need a Primary Key?

+Tables need a primary key because we need something to identify everything that is created.

 3. What is the name given to a table column that references the Primary Key on another table?

+Foreign Key
 4. What do we need in order to have a _many to many_ relationship between two tables?

+Intermediary Table!
+A table to split two tables up.

 ## Instructions